ChiefChingu/milestone-two-memory-card-game/TEST.md

 First I tested the project with the validators for css and markup.
 Then I manually tested all user stories and features (if relevant).
 All results are displayed below.
 The last section goes into more detail of the issues I encountered.

 ## W3C CSS Validation Service
+Upon recommendation by Code Institute, I used the autoprefix tool to add vendor prefixes.
+This unfortunately led to errors and warnings in the CSS while using the validator of jigsaw.w3.org.
+However, when using the validator of css-validator.org there were no errors and warnings.
+To be sure I also sent a request to Student Care about the issue of autoprefixer and validation.

-No errors or warnings to show: [style.css](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fchiefchingu.github.io%2Fmilestone-two-memory-card-game%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=nl).
+No errors or warnings: [style.css](http://www.css-validator.org/validator?uri=https%3A%2F%2Fchiefchingu.github.io%2Fmilestone-two-memory-card-game%2F&profile=css21&usermedium=all&warning=1&lang=en).

+Errors and warnings due to autoprefix: [style.css](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fchiefchingu.github.io%2Fmilestone-two-memory-card-game%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=nl).

 ## W3C Markup Validation Service
 No errors or warnings to show: